DavidSchirduan/DavidSchirduan.github.io/_generators/stygiangenerator.md

 hide_description: true
 image: /images/StygianHelpDesk.png
 description: >
-  A mobile-friendly generator for the Stygian Library.
+  Visit the updated Stygian Generator on the official Soul Muppet Store.
 ---

 ### This Generator Has a New Home!